michael2012z/BitBible/markdown/KJV/files/Ps.md

 30. If his children forsake my law, and walk not in my judgments;

-31. If they break my statutes, and keep not my commandments;break: Heb. profane
+31. If they break my statutes, and keep not my commandments;

 32. Then will I visit their transgression with the rod, and their iniquity with stripes.

-33. Nevertheless my lovingkindness will I not utterly take from him, nor suffer my faithfulness to fail.will…: Heb.
-I will not make void from himto fail: Heb. to lie
+33. Nevertheless my lovingkindness will I not utterly take from him, nor suffer my faithfulness to fail.

 34. My covenant will I not break, nor alter the thing that is gone out of my lips.

-35. Once have I sworn by my holiness that I will not lie unto David.that…: Heb. if I lie
+35. Once have I sworn by my holiness that I will not lie unto David.

 36. His seed shall endure for ever, and his throne as the sun before me.